 The University of Malta is committed to the use of electronic text-matching software - Turnitin - as one aspect of a broader strategy to deter and detect plagiarism.
 Turnitin software is used by many universities around the world.

 How does Turnitin work?

 - Turnitin compares the students' work against electronic sources including the Internet, books, journals and other students' work.

-- Turnitin generates an originality report indicating which parts of the students’ work may have been plagiarised, together with a list of probable sources.
+- Turnitin generates an originality report indicating which parts of the students' work is unoriginal, together with a list of sources.

 - The tutors analyse the originality report carefully as part of their decision-making process to determine if students' work may have been plagiarised.

 Turnitin itself makes no decisions as to whether or not the work has been plagiarised, it simply highlights sections of text that have been found in other sources in an originality report.
-Tutors will analyse the originality report carefully to determine if students' work has been plagiarised or not.
+Turnitin is not accessible to students unless the tutors create the Turnitin assignment in the UoM VLE.